 Pursuant to the terms of reference, the Executive Resource and Compensation Committee reviews and approves the remuneration packages for each director and the key management personnel, and also decides on policies relating to remuneration and incentive programs (including employees benefits and bonuses) for the employees of the Group.
 In reviewing the remuneration framework, the Executive Resource and Compensation Committee takes into consideration industry practices and benchmarks to ensure that its remuneration and compensation package are competitive.
 The Committee, if it requires, may seek expert advice on executive compensation matters from professional firms.
-During the financial year ended 31 December 2021, the Committee did not require the service of an expert adviser on executive compensation matters.
+There being no specific necessity, the Committee did not seek the service of an expert adviser on executive compensation matters in the financial year ended 31 December 2022.